Nottingham, Maryland

-Nottingham is an unincorporated community in Baltimore County, Maryland, United States.
-Its elevation is 62 feet (19 m).
-Although Nottingham is unincorporated, it has a post office, with the ZIP code of 21236.
-Nottingham is often considered a broad area in Baltimore County, encompassing many census-designated places (CDPs) and unincorporated communities.
+Nottingham is largely residential although it also contains a major regional shopping hub that includes White Marsh Mall and White Marsh Town Center as well as office buildings, medical facilities, and an industrial park.
+It is often considered a broad area, encompassing many census-designated places (CDPs) and unincorporated areas.
 There is also a historical town in Prince George's County that was named Nottingham - it is now an archeological site.